 Not much is known about manta rays’ fertility rate and the age at which they’re ready to have pups, although we assume they will become available for mating after they’ve reached maturity.

-One fascinating thing I witnessed was the manta ray “W” being very pregnant in 2012.
+One fascinating thing I witnessed was the manta ray “W” being pregnant in 2012.
 Very exciting in itself, were it not that she was identified in 1979 as a mature female; this meant that she was at least 10-15 years old back then.
 Add 33 years to that (between 1979 and 2012), and she must have been close to 50 years old when pregnant in 2012!

 That one sighting gave us a glimpse into how old they can be when they carry pups – and that’s what made it most exciting.

-As the manta train begins, many male mantas will chase the female which has proven to be rampant and exciting to witness.
+As the manta train begins, many male mantas will chase the female who has proven to be rampant and exciting to witness.

 When a male is ready to impregnate the female, he will follow her closely and wait for the female to be ready.